Visiting Key Largo: Everything You Need to Know about the Start of the Florida Keys

 This is everything you need to know about visiting Key Largo, the start of the Florida Keys.
 See what to expect on the biggest of the Keys, including the main attractions and basic ideas for starting a Florida Keys trip the right way.

 During the early 1900s, Key Largo’s economy shifted towards agriculture, and pineapple plantations became the primary industry on the island.
-However, the Great Depression brought about the decline of the pineapple industry, and Key Largo transitioned towards tourism.
+However, the Great Depression brought about the decline of the pineapple industry, and Key Largo transitioned towards tourism, which is great for us today.

-In the 1960s, the island gained national attention as the setting for the popular movie “Key Largo,” starring Humphrey Bogart and Lauren Bacall.
-The film was a major success and put Key Largo on the map as a premier vacation destination.
+In the 1940s, the island gained national attention as the setting for the popular movie “Key Largo,” starring Humphrey Bogart and Lauren Bacall.
+The film was a major success and put Key Largo on the map as a premier vacation destination even though literally three shots in the movie are all that was actually filmed here.
 And if you’re a Humphrey Bogart fan, when you’re visiting Key Largo you can actually take a ride on the African Queen from the famous film.
-No, not filmed here, but the boat lives in port here and it’s a great film history tour!
+No, not filmed here either, but the boat lives in port in Key Largo and it’s a great film history tour!

 Today, Key Largo is home to a thriving tourism industry and is known for its world-class diving, fishing, and eco-tourism activities.
-Despite its modern amenities, Key Largo has managed to maintain its laid-back, tropical charm, making it a favorite destination for visitors from around the world.
+And I like it for the awesome seahorse population!
+Despite its modern amenities, Key Largo has managed to maintain its laid-back, tropical charm, making it a favorite destination for visitors from around the world, but especially for a local getaway.

 Kelly on African Queen Historic Boat Tour Key Largo Florida Keys 1